apache/metron/metron-interface/metron-rest/README.md

 ## Testing

-Profiles are includes for both the metron-docker and Quick Dev environments.
+Profiles are includes for both the metron-docker and Full Dev environments.

 ### metron-docker